giordano/AstroLib.jl/docs/utils.rst

 '''''''''''

 Wavelengths are corrected for the index of refraction of air under standard conditions.
-Wavelength values below 2000 Å will not be altered.
+Wavelength values below :math:`2000 Å` will not be altered.
 Uses relation of Ciddor (1996).

 Arguments
 '''''''''

 -  ``wave_air``: can be either a scalar or an array of numbers.
    Wavelengths are corrected for the index of refraction of air under standard conditions.
-Wavelength values below 2000 Å will *not* be altered, take care within [1 Å, 2000 Å].
+Wavelength values below :math:`2000 Å` will *not* be altered, take care within :math:`[1 Å, 2000 Å]`.

 Output
 ''''''